shetze/FrapUstaExport/README.md

 In gate A of track 4 a trigger is sent at the beginning of each new bar.
 In gate B of track 4 a 4 PPQ clock signal is output for synchronization with other modules.

+## Skip Measures

+When exporting existing scores and / or for creating interesting collages, it is sometimes helpful to exclude parts of the score from the export.
+For this purpose it is now possible to simply attach a staff text to the first bar of the corresponding section, specifying the staves and the number of bars to skip.
+For example, a comment `usta skip 2:6,4:9` skips 6 bars of note line two and 9 bars of note line 4, each starting from the bar in which the note is attached.
+The counting of the staves starts at 1.

+## Sync Measures

+When exporting multiple staves in condensed mode, the synchronization of bars within the pattern is usually lost.
+The bars of the different staves start in different stages in the middle of the pattern.

+In order to create the possibility here of starting the staves synchronously at certain bars, a staff text can simply be appended to the corresponding bar, in which the staves to be synchronized are specified.
+For example, the comment `usta sync 1,3` ensures that the first notes of lines one and three are mapped to the first stage of a pattern.
+If there are still free stages in a pattern, a corresponding number of empty stages will be inserted.

 ## What next?